 Louise went to St George’s School, Windsor Castle, and then moved to St Mary’s School in Ascot, Berkshire, from Year 9.

-She is understood to be staying at the Ascot school for her A levels.
+She is understood to have stayed at the Ascot school for her A-levels.

 Will she be a working royal?

 It’s unlikely that Louise will ever carry out working royal duties, even though her parents do.

 Charles, her uncle, is said to be keen to slim down the monarchy, and so he will probably not be recruiting more people to full time royal life when he becomes king.

 Her older cousins, Beatrice and Eugenie, have full time jobs, so that will probably be the same for Louise and her brother James.